 - Impacts will extend well outside of the cone!
-It is important to not focus on the center of the forecast track for Hurricane Sally. - A significant, potentially historic rainfall even is forecast for the Florida Panhandle. - Hurricane Warnings: Escambia and Santa Rosa - Tropical Storm Warnings: Okaloosa, Walton, Bay, Gulf, Washington, and Holmes - Tropical storm force wind gust are occurring in rain bands along the coast of the Panhandle.
-Sustained tropical storm force winds are possible along the coast and in the western Panhandle later today and continuing through Wednesday morning. - Wind gusts 70-85mph are possible in the western Panhandle later tonight and Wednesday morning. - 10-15" of rainfall is expected in the Panhandle with localized totals of 20-30" possible. - Significant river flooding seems increasingly likely over the next few days in the western Panhandle.
+It is important to not focus on the center of the forecast track for Hurricane Sally. - A significant, potentially historic rainfall even is forecast for the Florida Panhandle. - Hurricane Warnings: Escambia and Santa Rosa - Tropical Storm Warnings: Okaloosa, Walton, Bay, coastal Gulf, Washington, and Holmes - Tropical storm force wind gust are occurring in rain bands along the coast of the Panhandle.
+Sustained tropical storm force winds are possible along the coast later today with increasing gust across inland areas. - Wind gusts 70-85mph are possible in the western Panhandle later tonight and Wednesday morning. - 10-15" of rain is expected in the Panhandle with localized totals of 20-30" possible. - So far, 2-4" of rain has fallen across inland areas and 3-6" along the coast of the Panhandle. - Significant river flooding seems increasingly likely over the next few days in the western Panhandle.
 Moderate to Major River Flooding. - Flash Flood Watches are in effect for the Panhandle until Thursday morning. - Isolated tornadoes are possible in the Panhandle and Big Bend today, tonight, and Wednesday.
-The greatest tornado threat will be Tuesday and Wednesday afternoons with a Slight Risk of Severe Weather (level 2 of 5) in place. - A Tornado Watch is in effect until 6 PM CT / 7 PM ET for the Panhandle.
-Additional watches are possible tonight. - Storm Surge Warnings: Escambia, Santa Rosa, and Okaloosa (3-5' of surge) - Coastal Flood Advisories are in effect for the rest of the Panhandle/Big Bend (1-3' of surge). - High surf (8-12'), dangerous rip currents, and beach erosion are expected at Panhandle beaches for the next few days. - Paulette will generate swells that reach the Atlantic beaches, elevating the rip current risk through the end of the week. - Direct impacts from any other systems in the tropics are not expected.
+The greatest tornado threat will be Tuesday and Wednesday afternoons with a Slight Risk of Severe Weather (level 2 of 5) in place. - A Tornado Watch is in effect until 6 PM CT / 7 PM ET for the Panhandle and western Big Bend.
+An additional watch will be issued overnight. - Storm Surge Warnings: Escambia, Santa Rosa, and Okaloosa (3-5' of surge) - Coastal Flood Advisories are in effect for the rest of the Panhandle/Big Bend (1-3' of surge). - High surf (8-12'), dangerous rip currents, and beach erosion are expected at Panhandle beaches for the next few days. - Paulette will generate swells that reach the Atlantic beaches, elevating the rip current risk through the end of the week. - Direct impacts from any other systems in the tropics are not expected.

-The next briefing packet will be issued later this afternoon with the 5PM advisory.
+The next briefing packet will be issued early Wednesday morning with the 5AM advisory.
 For the latest information on the tropics, please visit the National Hurricane Center website at www.hurricanes.gov.